Denise Fox: Storylines

-Denise returns, but is angry to discover her eldest daughter, Chelsea Fox (Tiana Benjamin) is using drugs and in contact with her father Lucas Johnson (Don Gilet).
-At first Denise is initially hostile due to Lucas formerly being a drug addict in the past, but she warms to him when she sees he has changed and they eventually reunite.
-Denise proposes to Lucas but he is still married to Trina (Sharon Duncan Brewster).
+Denise returns and is angry to discover her eldest daughter, Chelsea Fox (Tiana Benjamin), is using drugs and in contact with her father Lucas Johnson (Don Gilet).
+Denise is initially hostile due to Lucas formerly being a drug addict, but she warms to him when she sees he has changed and they eventually reunite.
+Denise proposes to Lucas but he is still married to Trina (Sharon Duncan-Brewster).
 Trina attempts to seduce Lucas but he accidentally kills her.
 Denise helps Lucas' son Jordan come to terms with his mother's death, with them believing it to be an overdose.
 With Trina dead, Denise and Lucas are able to marry, though further complications arise when Owen is released from prison.
 He desperately tries to show Denise that she cannot trust Lucas but they marry regardless.
 Lucas kills Owen on their wedding day and his body is discovered eight months later.
 Lucas confesses to Denise, claiming self-defense.
 At first, she agrees to protect him but convinces him to go to the police.
 However, he instead drives her to a canal.
 When she refuses to submit to God, he chokes and kidnaps her.
 He murders a prostitute, Gemma (Rita Balogun), and identifies her as Denise, her family believing she committed suicide.
 Lucas keeps Denise prisoner in the house next door but she escapes after a few weeks and Lucas is arrested, later sentenced to life imprisonment.
 Chelsea, needing a fresh start, moves to Spain with Owen's mother, Liz Turner (Kate Williams) and Libby joins them for a holiday before returning to university.
 Denise is heartbroken to see her girls leave but is distracted by her sister, Kim Fox (Tameka Empson), arriving and saying that she has left her boyfriend, Dexter Mulholland (Robbie Gee), and asks to move in with them.

 Kim and Denise later buy the house next door and open a bed and breakfast.
 Denise talks to Zainab, who helps her move on by destroying memories of Lucas.
 Denise starts dating Yusef Khan (Ace Bhatti), Zainab's former husband, but ends it after realising he is still in love with Zainab.
 On Christmas Day 2011, Denise opens a present containing a broken toy car and a USB stick with a recording of Phil talking about his part in Kevin's death.
 Horrified, Denise calls Phil a murderer and tries to get him arrested but fails to do so.